oregonjim/leetv/README.md

 20 minutes of commercials, the program will try to fit more program videos (as many as will fit) from that series into the time slot before resorting to commercials.

+  While we're on the subject - why commercials?
+Well, I want all my programs to start on the hour or 1/2 hour, just like 'normal' TV.
+That way, I know what shows start when, every day.
+But programs are variable length, and *something* has to fill the time between shows.
+So, that's what the commercials are for.
+I can fit them in like a jigsaw puzzle to fill the time.
+The larger and more diverse your commercial pool is (duration-wise), the easier it is to make all you programs start right on the dot.
+Plus, at least you get to choose your commercials, and you don't have to put up with the offensive (to you) or idiotic ones.
+I've found that I rather enjoy watching some of the 'classic' commercials, with their memorable jingles and comedy...
 - - -

   A number of utility programs are included to create the required